 But enough with the gushy stuff, I finally get to share the décor with you guys!

 My sister was kind enough to ask me to help with the décor which was such an honour and privilege!
-I have always been torn between wanting a winter or fall wedding but as I get closer to having a wedding of my own (no ring yet, but it's coming) I have officially decided I want to get married in October.
+I have always been torn between wanting a winter or fall wedding but ultimately decided on October.
 You guys have heard me time and again talk about it being my most favourite month so it seems fitting for me.
 So, I was really thrilled my sister decided on a winter wedding so that I could put my ideas and Pinspiration for this season into play.

 My sister and Maan live in Toronto and their wedding was at the Liberty Grand Entertainment Complex, which is an absolutely stunning venue.
 It is very classic and elegant with a big beautiful ball room, gold and crystal chandeliers, floor to ceiling windows and marble floors.
 It really was the perfect place for their wedding!

 We wanted to incorporate natural elements of winter with lots of whites, gold and silver as well as lots of twinkle and candle light.
 We purchased these awesome light up trees and sprayed them with snow to look extra winter-y.
 My dad made the archway using grapevines he collected from their property, sprayed with snow and wrapped with twinkle lights.
 The trees and archway were the backdrop for both the ceremony and the head table at the reception.

 Between myself, my mom and my sister, we were able to accumulate a lot of décor items from our home to use for the wedding including clear and gold vases as well as lanterns.
 We lined the aisle with the lanterns and tall vases with candles for the ceremony which was beautiful as the ceremony took place after dark at 6pm.
 The aisle décor was also used for the reception and as some of the centerpieces.